gitter-badger/ethvtx/rtfd/index.md

 The fifth part is **Accounts** and will store accounts in a map.
 These accounts are refreshed on specific timeout, or when transaction included them (`to` or `from`) is emitted from the client.

 The sixth part is **IPFS**, and will allow you to fetch data from an IPFS hash and store it inside Vortex Store.
 This also means that if you require the same hash multiple times, it will only fetch it once !

+The seventh, and most interesting aspects of Vortex, is the **Backlink**.
+This is an additional connection to an Ethereum node, but it handles no transactions, and is a websocket connection (very important).
+The difference between an **HTTP** and a **WebSocket** connection is that the **WebSocket** allows bi-directional packets.
+This means you can receive a packet at any moment from the node.
+This is very very useful to get informations about the transactions happening live, and allows us to fetch updates about your contract data ONLY when we know that a transaction involving your account or contract has been added on a new block.

 # Components